Think Clearly, Know to Flow

 • Flowing around obstacles

-• Simple ways to get into the flow
+• Simple ways to enter the flow

 • Three oms